-As part of an industrial engineering school we focus on the operational processes of innovation and emphasize the ability to analyze and (re)design innovation processes for maximum effectiveness and efficiency.
-This focus sets us apart from other schools offering innovation programs like Erasmus University.
+As part of an industrial engineering school, we focus on the operational processes of innovation and emphasize the ability to analyze and (re)design innovation processes for maximum effectiveness and efficiency.
+This focus sets us apart from other schools offering innovative programs like Erasmus University.
 Furthermore, the knowledge and skills you will learn will make you, as an individual, an important factor in enhancing any firm’s innovation capacity.